Some Comparison Results for First-Order Hamilton-Jacobi Equations and Second-Order Fully Nonlinear Parabolic Equations with Ventcell Boundary Conditions: Proof of in the Half-Space Case in the First-Order Case

 The next step consists in regularizing $\tilde u$ and $\tilde v$ by tangential sup and inf-convolution respectively.
-To do so, we introduce the following notations: if $\chi$ is an \usc (resp. \lsc) function defined on $\Omegb \times \R$, satisfying suitable properties, we set, for $0<\alpha \ll 1$,
+That is, as we did above but only in $x'$ and $t$.
+To do so, we introduce the following notations: if $\chi$ is an \usc (resp. \lsc) function defined on $\Omegb \times \R$ we set, for $0<\alpha \ll 1$,

 (resp.

 These functions are well-defined as soon as $\chi$ has a subquadratic behavior in $(x',t)$ either from above or from below, which is the case for all the functions $\bar u, \bar v, \underline \psi_K ,\overline \psi_K$.
 And with these notations, we have, for $0<\alpha \ll \e$